 This will continue until a serious plane crash, terrorist atrocity, or natural calamity steals the headlines for a week or so.
 And you can bet that already there is that other trusty perennial The Annual Great Winter Flu Scare story waiting in the wings, just in case, to boost the ratings and advertising and sales.

 And before that it was ….

-Earlier this year we were receiving warnings that rising prices was going to cause famine in most developing countries.
+Earlier this year we were receiving warnings that rising prices were going to cause famine in most developing countries.
 At about the same time reports on rising petrol prices reached near-hysteria with warnings that driving would soon become too expensive for many of us – and make food too expensive for many even in the developed world.
-And then we had the running story that we in Europe were facing a winter freeze up because Russia was going to turn off the gas supply.
+And then we had the running story that we in Europe were facing a winter freeze up because Russia would turn off Europe’s gas supply.

 But there is bad news

-Yes, there is lots of bad news about.
-And it’s right and proper that the media should be report it.
-However there is not just bad news.
-There is good news as well but good news doesn’t sell newspapers or help ratings.
+However, there is not just bad news.
+There is good news as well but the good news doesn’t sell newspapers or help ratings.
 And even when it is covered it certainly doesn’t get the headlines or the sustained coverage.

 - Hear much about the increase in many household incomes resulting from the recent big drop in the bank rate